Sheena Radford: Career and research

-Radford worked as a Lecturer in Biochemistry and Molecular Biology at the University of Leeds in 1995, progressing to Reader in 1998 and Professor in 2000.
-She became the Deputy Director of the Astbury Centre for Structural Molecular Biology in 2009 then Director in 2012.
+Radford was a postdoc and Royal Society University Research Fellow at the University of Oxford, then worked as a Lecturer in Biochemistry and Molecular Biology at the University of Leeds in 1995, progressing to Reader in 1998 and Professor in 2000.
+She became the deputy director of the Astbury Centre for Structural Molecular Biology in 2009 then Director in 2012 - 2021.
 Radford's research investigates protein folding, protein aggregation and amyloid disease.
 Her multi-disciplinary research focuses include such disciplines as biochemistry, chemistry and medicine.

-One major research focus is the role of protein misfolding in the onset of amyloidogenic diseases, including dialysis-related amyloidosis, Alzheimer's and Type II diabetes.
+One major research focus is the role of protein misfolding in the onset of amyloidogenic diseases, including dialysis-related amyloidosis, Alzheimer's, Parkinson's and Type II diabetes.
 This has been done with the use of native mass spectrometry, NMR and single molecule methods to characterize intermediates of protein folding and in amyloid formation.
 A second research focus is on the folding of outer membrane proteins of Gram-negative organisms.
 Understanding the mechanics of how these proteins fold will help derive new antibiotics.

-In 2016, Radford received an Investigator Award in Science for Protein-protein interactions in the early stages of amyloid assembly mechanisms.

-In 2020, a collaboration between scientists at the University of Leeds and AstraZeneca led to the development of a technique that, "allows fragments of antibodies to be screened for susceptibility to aggregation caused by structure disruption much earlier in the drug discovery process."
-Protein sequences hosted in bacterial cells that have shown resistance are harvested and their genes sequenced.
-Radford said that sequences will be uploaded to a database where advances in machine learning will eventually be able to identify patterns in protein sequences that can be scaled up for pharmaceutical production without needing any experiments.

-In 2021, an advance in biomolecular design was the creation of new proteins that were shown in the lab to spontaneously fold into their intended structures and embed into lipid membranes as reported in Science with lead author Anastassia Vorobieva.
-Bacteria are encased in an outer membrane.
-Proteins in this outer membrane facilitate transport with the outside world.
-These proteins share a similar nanoscale structure, a transmembrane beta-barrel, through which other molecules can pass.
-Vorobieva and colleagues used molecular design software to draft possible structures.
-Radford's team tested whether these improved proteins would embed into artificial lipid membranes, finding that they could so efficiently without any accessory proteins.
-Radford said, "These designed proteins are interesting from a basic science perspective because they have no evolutionary history.
-By studying them, we can discover some of the essential features that enable transmembrane beta-barrel proteins to fold into a membrane."
+A third arm looks at how the shelf life of pharmaceutical drugs could be extended.